1970s Soviet Union aliyah

 The 1970s Soviet Union aliyah was the mass immigration of Soviet Jews to Israel after the Soviet Union lifted its ban on Jewish refusenik emigration in 1971.
-More than 150,000 Soviet Jews immigrated during this period, motivated variously by religious or ideological aspiration, economic opportunity, and a desire to escape anti-Semitic discrimination.
+More than 150,000 Soviet Jews immigrated during this period, motivated variously by religious or ideological aspirations, economic opportunities, and a desire to escape antisemitic discrimination.

 This wave of immigration was followed two decades later by a larger aliyah at the end of the Soviet Union.

 Background

 In 1967, the USSR broke diplomatic relations with Israel in the wake of the Six-Day War.
 During this time, popular discrimination against Soviet Jewry increased, led by an anti-Semitic propaganda campaign in the state-controlled mass media.
 By the end of the 1960s, Jewish cultural and religious life in the Soviet Union suffered from a strict policy of discrimination.
 This state-sponsored atheism persecution denied Jews the ethnic-cultural rights experienced by other Soviet ethnic groups.